Matt Clark (The Young and the Restless): Casting and characterization

 Matt has been characterized by Soaps In Depth as the show's previous "bad boy", and a "cocky jock-turned rapist" by Star-News.
 Cibrian called him "horrific", stating: "I've never encountered anybody like him in my life.
 Nor would I ever want to."
 The character started out as a "regular guy" on the show, but after Cibrian became a regular cast member, he began doing "awful things" and became "the bad guy", beginning with raping Sharon Collins (Sharon Case).
 Cibrian found the role challenging and said: "Unfortunately there are people in the world like Matt.
 That’s why they put this in the script, so people could be aware."

 In August 2025, it was announced Roger Howarth had been cast in an undisclosed role.
 Discussing his joining the soap, Howarth described himself as lucky; he began filming in mid-September.
 It was revealed he would portray a character called Mitch Bacall.
 Howarth debuted at the conclusion of the October 31 episode, where Mitch is revealed to be Matt Clark.
 Discussing his take on the role, Howarth told Soap Opera Digest: "With this character, you get to see what supports his villainy, and in terms of his past, the villainy was turned up pretty high the last time Matt Clark was in town!
 Faking your own death to spite someone else is not a small or insignificant thing!
 It's a big, bold move."
+The following month, Hearst responded to the character's return, stating he never believed Matt would return from the dead, and referred to Howarth's casting a "brilliant choice".
+Prior to Howarth's casting, it was revealed Cibrian was in talks to reprise the role; however, those discussions took a different direction for the character.